 A spokesperson for Acting Minister of Labour Chris Finlayson said the Government had accepted all the recommendations of the Royal Commission and made implementing them a priority.

-Next story in National: Hopes for resolution of burial dispute
+Next story in New Zealand: Hopes for resolution of burial dispute

 Copyright © 2013, Radio New Zealand